Christian Identity: Early influences

+During the late 1920s, Anglo-Israelite writers began to compile research from 19th century writers Dominick McCausland, Alexander Winchell, and Ethel Bristowe, using them to develop five basic beliefs that would become the core tenets of Christian Identity doctrine.
+These were that Adamites represented Aryans as the chosen, that nonwhites were tainted through race-mixing, that the serpent in the story of the Fall was not a reptile, but the Devil himself, that the seedline of Cain came through a union of Satan (the serpent) and Eve, and that the Jews were descended from this unholy line and thus had a natural propensity for evil.

-Rand is known for coining the term "Christian Identity".
-In 1933, Rand founded the Anglo-Saxon Federation of America, an organization which promoted his view that the Jews are not descended from Judah, marking the first key transition from British Israelism to Christian Identity.
-Beginning in May 1937, there were key meetings of British Israelites in the United States who were attracted to Rand's theory that the Jews are not descended from Judah.
-These meetings provided the catalyst for the eventual emergence of Christian Identity.
+In 1933, Rand founded the Anglo-Saxon Federation of America, an organization which began to promote the view that the Jews are not descended from Judah.
+Beginning in May 1937, there were key meetings of British Israelites in the United States who were attracted to this theory, and these meetings provided the catalyst for the eventual emergence of Christian Identity.
 By the late 1930s, the group's members considered Jews to be the offspring of Satan and demonized them, and they also demonized non-Caucasian races.
-William Dudley Pelley, the founder of the clerical fascist Silver Shirts movement, was influenced by British Israelism in the early 1930s.
+Rand, however, rejected the satanic origin theories.
+This doctrine came to confirm the explicit separation between British-Israelism and Christian Identity.

 Links between Christian Identity and the Ku Klux Klan were also forged in the late 1930s, but by then, the KKK was past the peak of its early twentieth-century revival.

-Key developers
+Emergence as a separate movement

-While many key aspects of Christian Identity, like the serpent seed doctrine, existed within British Israelism as early as the 1880s, Christian Identity began to emerge as a separate movement in the 1940s, primarily over issues of racism and anti-semitism rather than over issues of Christian theology.
+Christian Identity began to emerge as a separate movement in the 1940s, primarily over issues of racism and antisemitism rather than over issues of Christian theology.
 Wesley Swift (1913–1970) is considered the father of the movement; so much so that every Anti-Defamation League publication which addresses Christian Identity mentions him.
-Swift was born in New Jersey, and he eventually moved to Los Angeles in order to attend Bible college.
-It is claimed that he may have been a "Ku Klux Klan organizer and a Klan rifle-team instructor."
 Swift was a minister in the Angelus Temple Foursquare Church during the 1930s and 1940s before he founded his own church in Lancaster, California and named it the Anglo-Saxon Christian Congregation, reflecting the influence of Howard Rand.
 In the 1950s, he was Gerald L. K. Smith's West Coast representative of the Christian Nationalist Crusade.
 In addition, he hosted a daily radio broadcast in California during the 1950s and 1960s, through which he was able to proclaim his ideology to a large audience.
 Due to Swift's efforts, the message of his church spread, leading to the founding of similar churches throughout the country.

-Eventually, the name of his church was changed to the Church of Jesus Christ Christian, today this name is used by Aryan Nations.
+Eventually, the name of his church was changed to the Church of Jesus Christ–Christian, today this name is used by Aryan Nations.
 One of Swift's associates was retired Col. William Potter Gale (1917–1988).
 Gale became a leading figure in the anti-tax and paramilitary movements of the 1970s and 1980s, beginning with the California Rangers and the Posse Comitatus, and he also helped found the American militia movement.